kaio-souza/pi-reader/README.md

 ## existsInFile($filePath, $string)

-  This function returns a boolean with informing if the text is present in the file of the informed path
+  This function returns a boolean with informing if the text is present in the file of the informed path, if the file is opened correctly it returns boolean, otherwise it returns null

     $pireader->existsInFile("http://my_fake_pdf_path/file.pdf", "John Doe");